VeeamHub/veeam-vbr-sdk-go/client/docs/SchedulePeriodicallyModel.md

 `func (o *SchedulePeriodicallyModel) HasBackupWindow() bool`

 HasBackupWindow returns a boolean if a field has been set.

+### GetStartTimeWithinAnHour

+`func (o *SchedulePeriodicallyModel) GetStartTimeWithinAnHour() int32`

+GetStartTimeWithinAnHour returns the StartTimeWithinAnHour field if non-nil, zero value otherwise.

+### GetStartTimeWithinAnHourOk

+`func (o *SchedulePeriodicallyModel) GetStartTimeWithinAnHourOk() (*int32, bool)`

+GetStartTimeWithinAnHourOk returns a tuple with the StartTimeWithinAnHour field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartTimeWithinAnHour

+`func (o *SchedulePeriodicallyModel) SetStartTimeWithinAnHour(v int32)`

+SetStartTimeWithinAnHour sets StartTimeWithinAnHour field to given value.

+### HasStartTimeWithinAnHour

+`func (o *SchedulePeriodicallyModel) HasStartTimeWithinAnHour() bool`

+HasStartTimeWithinAnHour returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)